 - Michigan – The state legislature passed a bill that would have suspended the state's gas tax for six months, but Gov. Gretchen Whitmer (D) vetoed the bill.
 The governor wants to suspend the state's 6% sales tax on fuel instead.
-A new bill to suspend the gas tax – this time for three months – is now being considered in the state legislature.
-(See our Michigan State Tax Guide for more information on Michigan taxes.)
+A new bill to suspend the gas tax – this time for three months – is now being considered in the state legislature (it has passed in the Michigan Senate).
+Other bills have also been introduced that would permanently lower the gas tax by 2¢ per gallon and repeal the sales tax on motor fuel.
+(See our Michigan State Tax Guide (opens in new tab) for more information on Michigan taxes.)

-- Minnesota – Gov. Tim Walz (D) is willing to consider a temporary suspension of the state's gas tax, while a group of lawmakers have proposed a gas tax holiday from Memorial Day to Labor Day.
-(See our Minnesota State Tax Guide for more information on Minnesota taxes.)
+- Minnesota – Gov. Tim Walz (D) was willing to consider a temporary suspension of the state's gas tax, while a group of lawmakers proposed a gas tax holiday from Memorial Day to Labor Day.
+However, the state legislature adjourned for the year without providing any gas tax relief.
+(See our Minnesota State Tax Guide (opens in new tab) for more information on Minnesota taxes.)

 - Mississippi – A six-month gas tax holiday has been added to a larger tax bill that's working it's way through the state legislature.
 (See our Mississippi State Tax Guide (opens in new tab) for more information on Mississippi taxes.)